How to Grow Basil in Alberta

 Common Basil Problems & How to Avoid Them

-Most Basil problems come from the plant being too wet and / or too cold.
+Most Basil growing difficulties occur from the plant being too wet and or too cold.
 If a Basil plant is kept healthy in a warm place, evenly moist, and is regularly fertilized, it will have few problems.

-Downy mildew and root rot become problematic for Basil when they are too wet.
+Downy mildew and root rot become problematic for Basil when the roots get too wet.
 Once these two things have set in, it’s hard to recover the plant.

 How to avoid Basil growing problems:

-• Protect Basil plants from the cold – cover it or move it indoors when the temperatures get below 10 C
+• Protect Basil plants from the cold – cover it or move it indoors when the temperatures get below 10 °C / 50°F

 In Conclusion